 Several ABTA programs and educational meetings and conferences include an aspect of shared experiences with the larger brain tumor community.
 Often patients and caregivers who share their stories offer candid information, tips and nuanced perspectives that only those who have gone through a similar journey can provide.

-Likewise, at ABTA educational meetings and conferences, which highlight medical advances in brain tumor treatment and management, include a popular session with a panel of patients and caregivers.
+Likewise, ABTA Patient and Family Meetings and National Conference, which always includes topics on medical advances in treatment and management, also includes a popular session with a panel of patients and caregivers.
 Panelists reveal their mindset, strategies and surprises along their own brain tumor journey.
 Audience members often report they feel most connected to each other when they hear and interact with panelists, because there’s someone who “gets it.”

-Additionally, brain tumor patients and caregivers who are part of our peer-to-peer mentorship program have each found invaluable experiences, solace and power in sharing their stories with each other.
+Additionally, brain tumor patients and caregivers who are part of our peer-to-peer mentor program have each found invaluable experiences, solace and power in sharing their stories with each other.

 Belonging and Building Your “Store of Knowledge”